tymyrddin/purple/source/docs/foundations/change-management/lewin.md

 ```

 Both work.
 They do not cost the same.
 Adding force raises tension across the whole field, and in Lewin's
-account tension has to come out somewhere.
+account the tension comes out somewhere.
 [The frustration experiments](https://archive.org/details/in.ernet.dli.2015.501046) he ran with Roger Barker and Tamara Dembo in 1941 found it
 coming out as regression, children playing below the level they had already reached.
 The leadership climates
 his group ran later found aggression looking for a target.
 Taking a restraint away moves the level at lower
 tension.
 Lewin argued for the second, and said so plainly.